 - Unemployed and do not qualify for Medicaid or Medicare coverage

-- Are a part-time employee but do not qualify for healthcare coverage through your employer
+- A part-time employee but do not qualify for healthcare coverage through your employer

 Am I Qualified for Blue KC’s Products?

-In the larger Kansas City area, residents in our 32-county coverage area are eligible for our ACA plans which include plans designed specifically for residents in the Kansas City metro and in our 27 Missouri counties where we provide insurance.
+In the larger Kansas City area, residents in our 32-county coverage area are eligible for our ACA plans which include plans designed specifically for residents in the 5-county Kansas City metro and the 27 rural Missouri counties where we provide insurance.

 - Metro Plans are high-value, low-cost plans designed for individuals and families in Clay, Jackson, and Platte Counties in Missouri and Johnson and Wyandotte Counties in Kansas.
 These plans include our highly rated Spira Care offerings and our more traditional products.